janvishah21/emotion_prediction/README.md

 ```bash
 python main.py
 ```
-Now, go to http://127.0.0.1:5000/ in your browser, give permission to the browser to use webcamera(if asked) and see the predictions...
+Now, go to http://127.0.0.1:5000/ in your browser, give permission to the browser to use webcamera(if asked) and see the predictions.

+## License
+MIT License

+Copyright (c) 2020 Janvi Shah